spiral/docs/broadcast/configuration.md

 ## Configuration
 By default, the extension will carry event messages inside the application server memory.
-At the moment, you are able to use Redis as distributed pub/sub broker.
+At the moment, you are able to use Redis as a distributed pub/sub broker.
 To enable broadcasting using Redis, modify the `.rr.yaml` file:

 ```yaml
 broadcast: